 The officers responsible for the abuse must then be prosecuted, and written apologies presented for his treatment in custody, the petitions demand, with copies addressed to authorities in Nghe An province, Nghe An’s Ha Tinh district, and the Supreme Procuratorate in the capital Hanoi.

-Hoa has vowed to continue his strike until his demands are met, Hue said.
+Hoa, who blogged and produced videos for RFA, has vowed to continue his strike until his demands are met, Hue said.

 Hoa, aged 22, was jailed by the People’s Court of Ha Tinh in Nghe An province on Nov.
 27, 2018 after filming protests outside the Taiwan-owned Formosa Plastics Group steel plant whose spill in 2016 killed an estimated 115 tons of fish and left fishermen and tourism industry workers jobless in four central provinces.